Plugins

 ` to check out a branch, tag, or commit before install.

 Git installs clone into a temporary directory, check out the requested ref when present, then use the normal plugin directory installer.
-That means manifest validation, dangerous-code scanning, package-manager install work, and install records behave like npm installs.
+That means manifest validation, operator install policy, package-manager install work, and install records behave like npm installs.
 Recorded git installs include the source URL/ref plus the resolved commit so `openclaw plugins update` can re-resolve the source later.

 After installing from git, use `openclaw plugins inspect—runtime —jsonto verify runtime registrations such as gateway methods and CLI commands.
 If the plugin registered a CLI root withapi.registerCli, execute that command directly through the OpenClaw root CLI, for example openclaw demo-plugin ping`.